Dyeing your hair is one of those sensitive topics that leaves many women hesitant when it comes to natural options. Will it be effective?

 - Cling film or a shower cap

-- A few extra hands to help (not mandatory, but makes it easy!)
+- A few extra hands to help (not mandatory, but it makes things easier!)

-1. Choose the color you prefer - Dark, Brown, Copper-plated or Blonde.
-You can also mix different hennas to get the tone you are looking for!
+1. Choose the color you prefer - Dark , Brown , Copper , or Blonde .
+You can also mix different henna shades to achieve the tone you're looking for!

-1. Mix henna with hot water.
-The optimal ratio is 3 tablespoons to 3/4 cup of liquid.
-If you are looking for a dark color, try replacing the water with black tea.
-If you are looking for a lighter shade, use chamomile infusion.
+- Mix the henna with hot water.
+The ideal ratio is 3 tablespoons to 3/4 cup of liquid.
+If you're looking for a dark color, try replacing the water with black tea.
+If you're looking for a lighter shade, use chamomile tea.

-The mixture needs to have a mud or yoghurt - like consistency-you don't want it either too runny, so it doesn't drip, or too thick, so you can apply it well.
-You can always adjust the consistency, with more liquid or more henna.
+The mixture should have a consistency like mud or yogurt – you don't want it too runny, so it doesn't drip, nor too thick, so you can apply it easily.
+You can always adjust the consistency, adding more liquid or more henna.

-1. Separate your hair into different parts, brushing each of them with the mixture you have prepared, from the roots to the ends.
-Having someone help here, especially if you have long hair, is great, because it will ensure that it covers all the strands well!
+Separate your hair into different sections, brushing each one with the mixture you prepared, from roots to ends.
+Having someone help you here, especially if you have long hair, is great because it will ensure you cover all the strands well!

-2. Secure your hair with the cap or cling film and then put on the towel.
-Wait 3 hours if you have dark hair, or 30 minutes to 1 hour if you have light hair.
+Secure your hair with a shower cap or plastic wrap, then place a towel on top.
+Wait 3 hours if you have dark hair, or between 30 minutes and 1 hour if you have light hair.

-Tip: protect the skin of the forehead, near the root of the hair, with a little Super Hair Serum, so that the pigment does not stain the skin.
-Keep a paper or cloth close to you to wipe the skin in case something runs off during the process.
+Tip : Protect the skin on your forehead, near your hairline, with a little Super Hair Serum so that the pigment doesn't stain your skin.
+Keep a paper towel or cloth nearby to wipe away any spills during the process.

-1. After this time, wash your hair thoroughly and comb your hair.
-It's normal for some henna residue to remain in your hair - don't worry.
-They are supposed to come out in the next two / three washes.
+- After this time has passed, wash your hair thoroughly and comb it.
+It's normal for some henna residue to remain in your hair – don't worry.
+It should come out in the next two or three washes.

-Since it is a natural pigment, you may have to make a few attempts until you find the color that “grabs” your hair the best.
-But do not give up!
-The hair gets used to it.
-You will see that after feeling your hair more shiny, voluminous and healthy, the whole process is worth it!
+Because it's a natural pigment, you may have to try a few times to find the color that "takes" best in your hair.
+But don't give up!
+Your hair will get used to it.
+You'll see that after feeling your hair shinier, fuller, and healthier, the whole process will be worth it!